Guide to Grad PLUS Loans

 • Standard repayment plan, which involves fixed monthly payments over 10 years.

-• Income-driven repayment, specifically Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Based Repayment or Income-Contingent Repayment.
+• Income-driven repayment, including Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR).
 These plans adjust your monthly student loan payments to a percentage of your discretionary income while extending your loan terms to 20 or 25 years.
-If you’ve made on-time payments but still have a balance at the end of your term, it may be forgiven.
+If you’ve made on-time payments but still have a balance at the end of your term, it may be forgiven on the IBR plan only, as of late March 2025.
+(Forgiveness on the other IDR plans is currently paused.)
 The amount forgiven may be considered taxable income by the IRS.

 • Extended repayment, which extends your repayment term to 25 years and lets you pay a fixed or graduated amount.